No student will be refused care because of inability to pay at the time of service.

 Refills for a limited supply of medications may be done online if arrangements have previously been discussed with your provider at the Health Service.

 Send an email to email@example.com and indicate the medication name in the subject line of the email (eg Sertraline refill).
 State your name, the name of the medication and strength that was prescribed.
 If your request is received by 9 AM on a weekday the prescription will be ready for pick up by 3PM that same day.
 No appointment is needed but be prepared to arrange payment for the medications when it is picked up.
 Requests for medications not picked up within three days of request will need to be re-submitted.
-Email requests are not processed on Saturdays and Sundays or over academic breaks.
+Email requests are not processed over weekends or academic breaks.

-Drew University Health Services has STI testing and treatment as appropriate available for all students at Drew.
+Drew University Health Services provides STI testing and treatment as appropriate available for Drew Students.

 Testing for a Sexually Transmitted Infection (STI) at Drew University Health Services is not anonymous.
 Students who want to be tested at Health Services should understand that testing and results are private and confidential.
 If you have your insurance coverage through the Drew sponsored plan, Health Services will submit your confidential claim on your behalf.
 All charges may not be shared with anyone besides the student and the insurer.
 However, if your testing fees are charged to insurance that is held by another person (guarantor) such as a parent, guardian, or spouse, testing may not be confidential.
 Insurance companies typically notify the guarantor of any charges applied to the policy.
 If a student has private insurance and prefers not to have the guarantor notified of STI testing, the student may pay Health Services directly to cover the expense of the test.
 DUHS can also provide treatment in the event that a result is positive for a STI.
 Once again, if the student pays for this directly, the information will not be shared with the insurer.